zreitz/multismash/README.md

 ### Other installation notes
 * If you are only using the [standalone scripts](#standalone-scripts) for tabulating existing antiSMASH runs, then no dependencies are needed beyond `python>=3.7` and the standard library.
-Simply download them from this repository.
+Simply download the scripts from this repository.
 * If you want to install multiSMASH in its own conda environment, you can do so, otherwise following installation instructions above.
 You will have to adjust the `antismash_conda_env_name` and `antismash_command` parameters in the config file.